omegastreamtv/emote-screensaver/README.md

-# YEAHBUTDVDs
+# Emote Screensaver

-Generate a DVD-style bouncing emote overlay for your Twitch stream with a single click.
+Generate a DVD-style bouncing emote overlay for your live stream with a single click.

 Built in a way that allows streamers to **_change emotes and other settings directly in OBS_** without needing to mess with strange URL parameters or visit the original website manually.